2026 CAS Pinnacle Rounds: Celebrating National Anesthesia Education

-The Canadian Anesthesiologists’ Society is delighted to present a new, member-exclusive education program – CAS Pinnacle Rounds: Celebrating National Anesthesia Education.
-All through 2024, the rounds program will feature some of the best anesthesia teaching rounds from the country, submitted by The Association of Canadian University Departments of Anesthesia (ACUDA).
-As a CAS member, you will have access to new ideas and perspectives covering a diversity of topics to help enhance your knowledge.
+Our member-exclusive education program – CAS Pinnacle Rounds: Celebrating National Anesthesia Education continues in 2026, featuring new anesthesia teaching rounds from the country, submitted by Canadian universities.
+As a CAS member, you have access to new ideas and perspectives covering a diversity of topics to help enhance your knowledge.

 The CAS Pinnacle Rounds is a self-approved group learning activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.
 Each round is eligible for 1 hour of Section 1 credit.